davidjb/technicolor-tg799vac-hacks/README.md

 ### VLAN for VDSL2

 It's possible to add the VLAN configuration into the UI.
 For now, I don't need this but I'll consider formalising it later.
-Edit this file:
-`/www/docroot/modals/broadband-modal.lp`:
+Edit the file at `/www/docroot/modals/broadband-modal.lp` like so:

     local lp = require("web.lp")
     lp.setpath("/www/snippets/")